DuroStar vs Westinghouse

 Is DuroStar a reliable generator brand?

-DuroStar holds a Tier C reliability rating with a score of 58 out of 100.
-This places it well below Westinghouse, which earns a Tier A rating at 95 out of 100.
+DuroStar carries a Tier C reliability rating with a score of 58 out of 100, which places it well below average.
+By comparison, Westinghouse holds a Tier A rating at 95 out of 100.
 Buyers who prioritize long-term dependability may want to weigh this difference carefully.

 Which brand offers better value for the money?